 MELISA is an optimised, clinically validated lymphocyte transformation test (LTT) with improved specificity and sensitivity.
 LTTs are used extensively to detect type IV allergies to metals and drugs.
 For testing prior to implantation, a panel of the 5 most commonly found metals in dental implant surgery is available.
-Additional metals such as tantalum and niobium may be selected.
 The lymphocyte reaction to metals is measured by two separate methods: uptake of radioactive thymidine by dividing lymphocytes and the evaluation of cellular stimulation by microscopy.